Principal | Chief Executive

 Bryan previously served as Board Member and Chair of the Private Sector Committee for the National Emergency Management Association (NEMA) from 2011 – 2013 and as the Vice Chairman of the Disaster Recovery and Preparedness Committee for the Retail Industry Leaders Association.
 In these roles, Bryan worked closely with FEMA to develop the Private Sector Representative position in FEMA’s Office of the Private Sector and with leaders across state and federal government, including the US Department of Homeland Security and the White House, to build stronger connections between the public and private sectors.

 Bryan holds multiple professional certifications in business continuity, emergency management, information security, project management, and physical security.
+He is a Fusion Risk Management Certified Administrator.

 He is a member of the International Association of Professional Security Consultants, the Association of Threat Assessment Professionals, the Private Sector Committee of the National Emergency Management Association, the International Institute for Strategic Studies (IISS), the Royal United Services Institute (RUSI), the Foreign Policy Research Institute, and the Royal Institute of International Affairs (Chatham House, London).